HermanL02/WarwickUniversity-Notes/202404/Script.md

 ### Any similar solution before
 Through the searching on GitHub, I observed that there is a thinking about WeChat E2EE implementation.
 However, WeChat does not support the Web version any more, it will redirect most users to use the Desktop version.  ![[Pasted image 20240414170049.png]]We believe that is because of some special commercial considerations of WeChat, but that eventually increases the complexity for us to provide users a end to end encryption experience.
 # Demonstration
-Before I tell you the tech part, I would like to show my current work first to g For this part, I would say sorry to Dr. Feng Hao, because I didn't have much progress after February on the Windows version.
+Before I tell you the tech part, I would like to show my current work first to give you are general view.
+This is just the work so far.
+I plan to implement a lot of stuff including multi language support and so on.

+For this part, I would say sorry to Dr. Feng Hao, because I didn't have much progress after February on the Windows version.
 However, I did finish a simple example of my mobile version.
 ## Electron
 Injection